hazelcgordon/electoralcommission_imprints/pilot_to_main_code_changes.md

 - Left-right wing self-identification was missed off in the demographic information section of the survey.
 - The response options for the institutional trust measures including unecessary text information '0 - none at all'.
  - This is changes to just '0' on qualtrics, removing the need for the function to transform this response option.

+## Discussion about the control variables to be included, 21st March 2024

+### Control variables

+I a meeting in March, the team discussed needing justifications for the control variables we include.
+I had a look through other disclaimer research, finding a lot don't include controls.
+However, the Dobber, Kreukemeier et al 2023 (the effect of traffic light veracity labels) include age, gender and political interest.

+Dobber et al 2023 (shielding citizens) alternatively collected age, gender and political interest information to check for successful randomisation into conditions, but not as controls in the model.
+So it would make sense to use the control variables in this way as well.

+In our study I think there is still good reason to include a few specific controls due to the high real life validity of our content, which means we have less control over some aspects compared to other studies.
+However, there would need to be a strong rationale for how each control relates to the experimental stimuli.

+Aspects to consider:

+- **Agreement with content**: needed as agreement/political alignment is a strong predictor of campaign content evaluation
+- **Political party identification**: another measure of political alignment that would be useful in understanding loyalty to the conservative party, who are criticised in the posts
+- **Social media frequency of use**: this might impact familiarity with the aesthetic layout which could make the content easier to navigate for some participants compared to others, impacting how easily they can identify the imprint - in this case we would only need to capture frequency of Facebook use.
+- **Trust in Facebook as a platform**: not currently in the list, but this could be expected to impact participants' evaluations of the content, particularly when evaluating trust.
+For example, some people might think 'can't trust anything you see on Facebook'.
+- **Age, gender, education, political interest, regulation knowledge**: included in the survey to check for successful randomisation across conditions, but not used as controls in the models.

+My suggestion would be to check each model with the following controls:

+- Agreement
+- Conservative party support (as a binary variable)
+- Facebook use frequency
+- Trust in Facebook

+If we went with these suggestions, I would remove from the survey:

+- Institutional trust
+- Social media use and frequency for all but Facebook

+Ethnicity and left-right political ideology would also not be added to qualtrics.

 ## To do